 Each Commissioner shall comply with the Conflict of Interest requirements of State law.
-Each Commissioner shall file a Conflict of Interest Disclosure Statement annually.
-Any Commissioner that has a conflict of interest on an item under consideration shall recuse themselves from a vote on the item.
+Each Commissioner shall file a Conflict of Interest Disclosure Statement.

-RECEIPT OF INFORMATION OUTSIDE OF HEARING BY COMMISSIONERS.
+16. RECEIPT OF INFORMATION OUTSIDE OF HEARING BY COMMISSIONERS

-A Commissioner who has met with applicants or others regarding a proposed project, or who has received oral or written information outside of a hearing or has viewed the subject property, or is familiar with the subject property, shall fully disclose such ex parte communications and disclose at the beginning of the hearing such information and his or her observations and familiarity with the property so that the applicant, opponents, interested persons, planning staff and other members of the Commission may be aware of the facts or information upon which he or she is relying and have an opportunity to support or controvert the facts or information.
+A Commissioner who has received oral or written information outside of a hearing or has viewed the subject property, or is familiar with the subject property, shall fully disclose at the beginning of the hearing such information and his or her observations and familiarity with the property so that the applicant, opponents, interested persons, planning staff and other members of the Commission may be aware of the facts or information upon which he or she is relying and have an opportunity to support or controvert the facts or information.
 All written information received outside of the hearing shall be filed with the Commission Secretary.
 This requirement shall not apply to broad policy issues applicable County-wide as distinguished from projects affecting individual parcels of property or to factual inquiries made to and received from County staff.